 5.3.1 A basic requirement of all staff employed by the Council is to maintain an acceptable level of attendance.
-Employees should be aware that persistent sickness absence is regarded as a serious matter which, in some cases, could result in dismissal.
+Employees should be aware that persistent sickness absence is regarded as a serious matter which, in some cases, could result in formal action being taken.
 Under the Health & Safety at Work Act, every employee has a legal duty to take reasonable care for their own Health & Safety.
 This includes co-operating with the employer, as necessary, to help in the employer's compliance with their legal duties.

-5.3.2 Employees will:

-- Take measures to keep absence from work to a minimum - Talk to line managers about any personal need to take time off, and arrange, wherever possible, so that family responsibilities do not restrict availability for work at the expected times - Seek primary health care eg dentist, GP as appropriate - Follow the agreed procedures if unfit for work - Co-operate with requests to attend Occupational Health assessments - Maintain contact during periods of absence, including long term absence - Return to work promptly, as soon as appropriate - Communicate with line managers on return to work - Be familiar with and comply with the conditions which apply to the continued payment of sick pay - Complete attendance records on BusinessWorld - Seek clarification from line managers (or HR) if unclear about any aspect of the Attendance Management Procedure - Inform line managers if absence is or may be related to the Equality Act 2010 - If taken ill or injured while at work, report to the line manger or service area's first aid officer.
+- 5.3.2 Employees will: - Take measures to keep absence from work to a minimum - Talk to line managers about any personal need to take time off, and arrange, wherever possible, so that family responsibilities do not restrict availability for work at the expected times. - Seek primary health care eg dentist, GP as appropriate - Follow the agreed procedures if unfit for work. - Co-operate with requests to attend Occupational Health appointments. - Maintain contact during periods of absence, including long term absence as agreed with the manager. - Return to work as soon as appropriate. - Communicate with line managers prior to and on return to work. - Be familiar with and comply with the conditions which apply to the continued payment of sick pay - information on sick/nil pay can be found in Terms and Conditions of Employment.
+Instructions on accessing payslips can be found here. - Seek clarification from line managers (or HR Case Management Team) if unclear about any aspect of the Attendance Management Procedure - Inform line managers if absence is or may be related to the Equality Act 2010 - If taken ill or injured while at work, report to the line manager or service area's first aider.